ripdog/vapoursonic/README.md

 ***
 Known Issues:

+Folder browsing doesn't work right now, as my server is returning errors when I try to call the API.
+I won't be getting that working until I can call the API locally.

 HTTP requests do not attempt IPv6 and v4 simultaneously (happy eyeballs).
 This means that if you have a working v6 connection and your server has a broken v6 address advertised in DNS, all requests to your server will be extremely slow.
 Fix or remove the v6 record in your server DNS to fix.